EanMcDonaldWojciechowski/SoftDevProject/report/doc.md

 KVStore:
 The KVStore class represents the underlying kvstore mechanism that will support the distributed data storing application.
-The kvstore class has three fields: store (the local store of data, where key is a string and value is a serialized blob), Node (this KVStore’s client, which allows it to communicate with the other KVStores), and nodeIndex.
-The KVStore has a local hashmap for storing data, but the client field allows the KVStore to retrieve and store serialized information from other nodes.
-From a user perspective multiple nodes have KVStores that are all synchronized and consistent, even though the data is physically stored across the whole system.
+The kvstore class has three fields: store (the ChunkStore instance that each KVStore creates upon construction), num_nodes, and nodeIndex.
+The KVStore uses its chunkstore to store and retrieve data across the network.
+From the perspective of a user there is only one share KVStore across every node in the system.

 class KVStore : public Object {
  public: